Alexander Murray Macgregor

-Major-General Alexander Murray Macgregor (27 November 1778 – 20 August 1827), born Alexander Murray, was a Scottish army officer in the British East India Company.
+Major-General Alexander Murray MacGregor (27 November 1778 – 20 August 1827), born Alexander Murray, was a British Army officer.

 Life

 Clan Gregor

 Alexander Murray was born on 27 November 1778, the second but only surviving son of Colonel Alexander Murray (1746–1822) of Napier Ruskie, Perthshire, an officer in the Royal Clan Alpin Fencibles, and his first wife Frances, daughter of Major Edmund Pascall.
 (Note: The elder son was Evan Edward Hastings Pascal (sometimes spelt Pascall or Paschall) Murray; a daughter, Frances Janetta, also died young.)
 Murray was part of Clan Gregor (or Macgregor), but his forebears had been forced to assume the surname Murray as a result of the persecution of the clan and the outlawing of their name from the 17th century onward.
 Murray's father was a younger son of Evan Murray, who had fought with his own elder brothers Robert and Duncan against the government in the Jacobite rising of 1745; in 1787, Evan's eldest son (and the younger Alexander Murray's uncle) John succeeded Duncan as chief of the clan and was created a baronet in 1795.